xandrd/Kistory/README.md

 This mod is design to track the events that happen in the game.
 This is History of your Kerbal Space Program adventure.

-At this momoent this mod doen not do much.
+At this moment this mod does not do much.
 But I hope it will!

 ## Contact
 Alexander Drozdov